28. June 2021 | Position

 Reduce tax burdens

 In view of the already high tax burden, a further tightening of the foreign transactions tax legislation (Außensteuerrecht) or double taxation in cross-border activities of companies in Germany must be avoided.

 In a further step, the burden should be brought down to an internationally comparable level, i. e. it should be reduced at least to 25 percent.

 THE VCI IS CALLING FOR THE FOLLOWING

-- Bring company tax in a competitive form and cut bureaucracy
+- Bring company tax law in a competitive form and cut bureaucracy

-Germany needs to modernise its company tax legislation.
-Structural reform must lead to a situation where the taxation of foreign activities of enterprises is no longer higher in Germany than the taxation of comparable domestic activities.
+Germany needs a modern company tax legislation.
+The taxation of foreign activities should be no longer higher in Germany than the taxation of comparable domestic activities.
 Therefore, it should be possible at long last to offset foreign taxes in German trade tax, and the much too high “low tax country” threshold under the foreign transactions tax law (Außensteuergesetz) should be lowered from 25 to 15 percent.

 The OECD drafts for reorganising international tax legislations and for a global minimum taxation should be simplified radically, in order not to trigger a new avalanche of bureaucracy.
 A wealth tax means taxation on the substance of companies and would ruin them in the recession.

 For questions or suggestions, please feel free to contact us.